 - Vienna in March Weather in a nutshell – Vienna in March is neither hot nor too cold.
 The temperatures are definitely cooler, but there is no snow.
 Temperatures are mostly in the single digits, but the rains make it colder.
 It is a crossover month, where temperatures are slowly changing to warmer spring days!

 Spring temperatures in Vienna in April and May,

 - High: 16 deg Celsius (61 F)

 - Low: 11 deg Celsius (51 F)

 Locals in Vienna dress in a very formal way, and they look stylish and very put together.
 You can pack smart casual or business casuals for sightseeing and eating out.

-Ladies are seen wearing nice fitted pants, or dresses in one color (monochrome) without too many prints, and war of colors.
+Ladies are seen wearing nice fitted pants, or dresses in one color (monochrome) without too many prints, and a war of colors.
 You will see that dark and neutral colors are popular.
 Men wear comfortable polo shirts and well-fitted pants.

 So avoid wearing anything that is too casual, baggy, or ill-fitted when wandering the streets of Vienna.
-Nothing screams tourist, then a huge logo on a hoodie, and a fanny pack (belt bags are chic!)
+Nothing screams tourist, than a huge logo on a hoodie, and a fanny pack (belt bags are chic!)